KSClopton/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+      A token is issued from server to client as a authentication.
+This token is what is used as a way of allowing a client to see certain portions of a site.

 - [ ] What steps can you take in your web apps to keep your data secure?

+      Login requirements, encrypting credentials, tokens, mutli-factor authentication, Recaptcha.

 - [ ] Describe how web servers work.

+      There are two definitions for web servers: the hardware (physical server) and the software (the code on the physical hardware that processes requestes for websites (serves-up)).
+A client makes a request for a website through their local modem.
+The modem is connected to the internet, and the internet directs to the correct server location, where code is able to process this request.
+(May need certain credentials etc.) Once processed, the server then sends accurate data through the internet to the client side.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      Post, Get, Put, Patch, Delete

 ## Project Set Up